-The AEON Flow RT headphone a moderately good headphone for locating sounds accurately in the gaming void.
+The AEON Flow RT headphones are moderately good for locating sounds accurately in the gaming void.
 I would say it is a better option for single-player than competitive play.
 But still, you will have one of the best headphones in the gaming community if you opt for the AEON Flow RT in your inventory slot.
 No doubt.

 There are better options for roughly that price, you can grab a used Beyerdynamic T1 for this price now and that is literally the best headphone for gaming pinpoint ability ever produced…but it is wildly hostile, bright, and painfully harsh on physical strike.
 Whereas the AEON Flow RT is soft as butter and near fatigue-free (also significantly more clean sounding).

 As mentioned, the AEON Flow RT is absurdly spacious for a closed-back headphone.
-I dare to call it the most freely open sounding and aired out feeling closed headphone I have ever reviewed.
+I dare to call it the most freely open-sounding and aired-out feeling-closed headphones I have ever reviewed.

 I assure you; the imaging properties of this headphone exceed anything in the “gaming headphone” world.
 How do I know?
 I have owned most of the gaming headphones from Razer and Logitech.
 Nothing even remotely close to an audiophile planar magnetic headphone like this.